sS1r/thumbnailbusteryt/Readme.txt

-This is a working version of the thumbnail viewer; it loads the whole video page to get the thumbnail url
+ThumbnailBusterYT --- View Youtube video thumbnails at max resolution

+Contains a simple script that loads the specified video page and finds the link to the full resolution thumbnail Click "View thumbnail" on context menu (the "right mouse click menu") to view the image